romulus-focsaneanu/Archlinux/README.md

 # Installation procedure

 1. Download official Archlinux iso from https://archlinux.org/download/, and put on a USB drive with.
-Etcher (https://www.balena.io/etcher/), Ventoy (https://www.ventoy.net/en/index.html), or Rufus (https://rufus.ie/en/) can do the job.
+Rufus (https://rufus.ie/en/), Etcher (https://www.balena.io/etcher/) or Ventoy (https://www.ventoy.net/en/index.html), can do the job.
 2. Ensure u are in uefi mode and secure boot is disabled from firmware settings.
 Dont't panic, linux does not require secure boot!
 Secure boot it's Microsoft invention in order to patch their crap Windows
 3. Boot into official Archlinux iso
 4. Defaults are US in Archlinux, you have nothing to do here if you are a US national, can skip to point no. 5.